-- LIHTC developments in their initial 15-year Compliance Period as of the Proposal Application deadline listed in the Program Calendar. - Projects located in more than one county. - If a project is still in its As detailed in 24 CFR 92.214(a)(6), HOME funds maybe not be used to provide assistance to a project previously assisted with HOME funds during the period of affordability established by the funding agreement.
-Therefore, Pprojects with any prior HDAP still in their affordability period as detailed in the original unamended funding agreement -at the date of Proposal Application- may not apply for additional HDAP. - Affordable Assisted Living (AAL) projects. - Projects not meeting, at minimum, the definition of Moderate Rehabilitation B in the DAS. - New Construction only projects.
+- LIHTC developments in their initial 15-year Compliance Period as of the Proposal Application deadline listed in the Program Calendar. - Projects located in more than one county. - As detailed in 24 CFR 92.214(a)(6), HOME funds maybe not be used to provide assistance to a project previously assisted with HOME funds during the period of affordability established by the funding agreement.
+Therefore, projects with any prior HDAP still in their affordability period as detailed in the original unamended funding agreement at the date of Proposal Application may not apply for additional HDAP. - Affordable Assisted Living (AAL) projects. - Projects not meeting, at minimum, the definition of Moderate Rehabilitation B in the DAS. - New Construction only projects.